 All board members will complete a conflict of interest form on joining the board and at other times as required.

-The Board should be of a manageable size to enable effective meetings and decision making, as of mid 2013 this is felt to be 8-10 members.
+The Board should be of a manageable size to enable effective meetings and decision making, currently this is felt to be 8-10 members.

 Board members are expected to attend most board meetings, in person preferably; they should have reviewed relevant materials in advance.
 Members are expected to read the board email list and respond where they can in a timely fashion, including participating in email list votes when needed.